Sea Ray SPX 210 OB

 Chaparral 21 H2O OB Sport

 Good things often come in small packages.
-Consider the four sportboats in this comparison: All are among the lowest-priced boats in their size range yet each one is from a recognized “name” brand.
+Consider the three sportboats in this comparison: All are among the lowest-priced boats in their size range yet each one is from a recognized “name” brand.
 Each one has the performance it takes to keep younger boaters interested and to remind older boaters that age is just a number.
 But, since they are “value-oriented” models, the trick is to find the boat which has not skimped on the very thing you want to have.
 Each builder has taken a slightly different approach to creating an affordable boat.

 Folks just starting out on the boating lifestyle, and those with many sea miles under their keels, should find a boat to like in this roundup.
-All four are very similar in size and specification, in layout, and in performance, so choosing one over the others boils down to details.
+All three are very similar in size and specification, in layout, and in performance, so choosing one over the others boils down to details.
 Each builder has a slightly different approach to producing an affordable boat.

 Realistic Capacity.
 Each boat has enough room in the cockpit for four adults to spread out without banging elbows; add kids to the mix and there's space for a couple more people.
 Boats this size don't have expansive forward cockpits, but they're big enough to relax two adults, or corral a bunch of kids to get them out of the grownups' hair when anchored.